alecs007/randoms/README.md

 **What I learned while making randoms.fun:**

-    •JavaScript Logic: Developed a deeper understanding of working with JavaScript functions to create dynamic and interactive number-generation logic.
+    • JavaScript Logic: Developed a deeper understanding of working with JavaScript functions to create dynamic and interactive number-generation logic.
-    •UI/UX Design: Improved skills in crafting a clean and intuitive interface for users.
+    • UI/UX Design: Improved skills in crafting a clean and intuitive interface for users.
-    •Domain Integration: Gained experience in linking a custom domain (randoms.fun) to a hosted project.
+    • Domain Integration: Gained experience in linking a custom domain (randoms.fun) to a hosted project.
-    •Hosting: Explored deployment options and successfully published the project online, ensuring it loads quickly and reliably for visitors.
+    • Hosting: Explored deployment options and successfully published the project online, ensuring it loads quickly and reliably for visitors.

 Overall, building this project was a great experience that helped me grow as a developer.
 I gained confidence in turning an idea into a finished website and learned skills that I’ll use in future projects.